zwicker-group/py-pde/docs/paper/paper.md

 The package defines common differential operators that act directly on the fields.
-For instance, calling `field.gradient('neumann')` returns a vector field on the same cylindrical grid where the components corrspond to the gradient of `field` assuming Neumann boundary conditions.
+For instance, calling `field.gradient('neumann')` returns a vector field on the same cylindrical grid where the components correspond to the gradient of `field` assuming Neumann boundary conditions.
 Here, differential operators are evaluated using the finite difference method (FDM) and the package supports various boundary conditions, which can be